eworm-de/routeros-scripts/CERTIFICATES.md

 ![screenshot: window](CERTIFICATES.d/03-window.avif)

 A new tab opens, showing information on the server certificate and its chain of trust.
-The leftmost certificate is what we are interested in.
+The leftmost certificate is the current server certificate, the rightmost one is the *certification authority* certificate and what we are interested in.

 ![screenshot: certificate](CERTIFICATES.d/04-certificate.avif)